-There are a few key elements that every high converting landing page includes.
+There are a few key elements that every high-converting landing page includes.
 Once we’ve covered what these key sections are, we will look at some successful landing page examples you can use as inspiration when creating your own.

 We will then show how you can easily create converting pages without any prior coding or design knowledge using landing page builder tools.